- What causes BPH?

 The world is over-medicated, and people spend billions of dollars on prescription drugs each year.

-However, several studies have already established the effectiveness of drugs is questionable.
+However, several studies establish that the effectiveness of drugs is questionable.
 Many drugs often only mask the symptoms without fixing the root cause of the disease.

 Ryegrass pollen

-Multiple clinical studies support its effectiveness in the treatment of an enlarged prostate.
+Multiple clinical studies support the effectiveness of Rye Grass Pollen in the treatment of an enlarged prostate.

 Beta-Sitosterol

-Beta-sitosterol is a sterol, similar to cholesterol, found in plant foods.
+Beta-sitosterol is a sterol, similar to cholesterol, that we can find in plant foods.
 It has been shown to help reduce the symptoms of BPH, including improving urination flow and prostatitis.

-Many studies have been conducted, reviewing the effectiveness of beta-sitosterol as a natural treatment for an enlarged prostate.
+Many studies have reviewed the effectiveness of beta-sitosterol as a natural treatment for an enlarged prostate.

 French researchers say this well-known herb is a suitable replacement for Flomax, plus it decreases 65% of biomarkers for chronic prostate inflammation.
-That’s a good amount since the drug only decreased the biomarkers 46%.
+That’s a good amount since Flomax only decreased the biomarkers by 46%.

 Boron